gfakouri/Coder-Portfolio/README.md

 ![Cities](https://github.com/gfakouri/Coder-Portfolio/blob/master/assets/patt3.jpg)

 ```
 The final design choice was abstract - random.
+This was made after some html/css mockups.
 ```

 ### Colours and Fonts